 All solutions start with a problem.
-Whatever you or your business is trying to solve, it is important to get the point across early on in your elevator pitch to set the theme for the rest of your speech.
+Whatever you or your business are trying to solve, getting the point across early on in your elevator pitch is important to set the theme for the rest of your speech.
 If possible, relate the problem to your audience by using real-world examples.
 This will help make the problem more relevant and, hopefully, grab your audience's attention.
 If your problem is not easy to explain, try using more than one example of a visual to paint a picture for your audience.